FDSN/SeedLink/docs/protocol.rst

 --------

 HELLO
     responds with a two-line message (both lines terminated with <cr><lf>).
-The first line contains the name and version of the SeedLink server (not protocol version) and capabilities of the server; the second  line contains station or data center description specified in the configuration.
+For compatibility reasons, the first line should be structured as ``SeedLink v4.0 (implementation) :: SLPROTO:4.0 CAP GETCAP``, where "v4.0" is protocol version and "implementation" is software implementation and version, such as "MySeedLink v1.0".
+The second line contains station or data center description specified in the configuration.
 Handshaking typically starts with HELLO, but using HELLO is not mandatory.

+USERAGENT program/version (library/version)
+    optionally identifies client software used.
+Argument is free string, but it is recommended to use given format, for example ``USERAGENT slinktool/4.3 (libslink/2020.046)``.
+The command has no effect on functionality, but helps with logging and statistics on the server side.

 CAT
     shows the station list.
 Used mainly for testing a SeedLink server with "telnet".